E: Email Us

 Sales and Market Development

-The origins of Kraton Performance Polymers and its role in the development of styrene-based thermoplastic elastomers can be traced back to the U.S. government's Synthetic Rubber (GR-S) program during World War II.
+The origins of Kraton Corporation and its role in the development of styrene-based thermoplastic elastomers can be traced back to the U.S. government's Synthetic Rubber (GR-S) program during World War II.
 Between 1942 and 1945 this program developed a new styrene butadiene synthetic rubber (SBR) and built plants to provide a critical alternative to natural rubber for making tires for military vehicles during the war.

 Shell Chemical Company, who was a butadiene supplier to the SBR plants, bought one of the plants in Torrance, California, when the government decided to sell its holdings in 1955.
-This newly formed Elastomers Division of Shell Chemical evolved into what is today Kraton Polymers.
+This newly formed Elastomers Division of Shell Chemical evolved into what is today Kraton Corporation.

 Polymer Chemistry Advances Rapidly